Kodi (film)

-Kodi (/koʊdi/ (Note: Also the titular role.)) is a 2016 Indian Tamil-language political action drama film directed by R. S. Durai Senthilkumar and produced by Vetrimaaran via Grass Root Film Company.
+Kodi (/koʊdi/ (Note: Also the title character.)) is a 2016 Indian Tamil-language political action drama film directed by R. S. Durai Senthilkumar and produced by Vetrimaaran via Grass Root Film Company.
 The film stars Dhanush, Trisha Krishnan and Anupama Parameswaran (in her Tamil film debut).
 Saranya Ponvannan, S. A. Chandrasekhar, Kaali Venkat, Namo Narayana and G. Marimuthu play supporting roles.
 In the film, a politician has to compete against his lover, and his apolitical twin brother is also dragged into the conflict.

 The film, announced untitled in August 2015, is the first to feature Dhanush in a dual role, and the title was announced that December.
 Principal photography began in January 2016 and wrapped that March.
 The film's music was composed by Santhosh Narayanan, the cinematography was handled by Venkatesh S, and editing by Prakash Mabbu.

 Kodi was released on 28 October 2016, during the week of Diwali.
-It received five nominations in the Tamil branch at the 64th Filmfare Awards South, including Best Actor (Dhanush), Best Actress (Trisha) and Best Supporting Actress (Anupama and Saranya), but did not win any of them; Trisha instead won the Filmfare Critics Award for Best Actress – Tamil.
+It received five nominations in the Tamil branch at the 64th Filmfare Awards South, including Best Actor (Dhanush), Best Actress (Trisha) and Best Supporting Actress (Anupama and Saranya).
+Trisha won the Filmfare Critics Award for Best Actress – Tamil.
 The film was remade in Kannada as Dhwaja (2018).